Pope Francis focused on ‘this world.’ He angered some, and inspired many others.

 Catholics and non-Catholics around the world will mark the life of Francis at his funeral Saturday.
 But his death this week has also surfaced the ways his 12 years at the helm of the Catholic Church – highlighting migrant rights and concern over climate change and conflict – has influenced their perspectives on these issues in their own lives.

 He led by example.
-Although social justice has been central to Catholic teachings that date back centuries, Francis approached it with a personal style that relied on a closeness to those most overlooked or rejected by society.
+Although social justice has been central to Catholic teachings that date back centuries, Francis – the first-ever Jesuit pope – approached it with a personal style that relied on a closeness to those most overlooked or rejected by society.

 To be sure, the late pope also created divisions.
 While some saw his ideas, especially around inclusion, as threats to the foundations of Catholicism, others were frustrated he didn’t push further to change church doctrine or take sides in armed conflicts.

-Note: Editor's note: This article, originally published April 24, 2025, has been updated with the correct spelling of the name of the executive director of the International Marian Research Institute.